 - At least one of the Theory courses must be completed by the end of junior year (exceptions to this requirement may be granted at the discretion of the Director of Undergraduate Studies).

-Students with a serious interest in economics, however, are urged to take eleven courses, the equivalent of a Morrissey College of Arts and Sciences major.
+Students with a serious interest in economics, however, are urged to complete the 11-course major in Economics within the Morrissey College of Arts and Sciences.
 Finally, all Carroll School of Management students, regardless of their area of concentration, are required to take Principles of Economics (ECON1131–ECON1132) and Business Statistics (OPER1135 or OPER1145).

 The major in Economics provides a general background that is useful to those planning careers in law, government service, or business, as well as those planning careers as professional economists.
-Professional economists work as college teachers, as researchers for government agencies, businesses and consulting firms, and as administrators and managers in a wide range of fields.
+Professional economists work as college teachers, as researchers for government agencies, for businesses and consulting firms, and as administrators and managers in a wide range of fields.